DanielAmes/DanielAmes.github.io/_posts/2025-01-10-bayeslogic.md

 $$

+## Fallacies Reborn

-Furthermore, in the language of probability, two fallacious forms of argument, known as _affirming the consequent_ and _denying the antecedent_ become valid when we let the propositions take probabilities other than 1 and 0.
-Let's first see what these look like as logical fallacies
+Furthermore, in the language of probability, two fallacious forms of argument, known as _affirming the consequent_ and _denying the antecedent_ become valid when we let the propositions take on probabilities other than 1 and 0.
+Let's see what these look like as logical fallacies:

 ### _The Fallacy of Affirming the Consequent_
 $$\begin{array}{rl}